Next Start

 Shielded Metal Arc Welding I (SMAW)

-In shielded metal arc welding (often referred to as “stick welding”), students will learn how to set up and use SMAW equipment and accessories required to weld.
-Students will learn the modes of metal transfer and discover the different electrodes/rods available to carry out specific weld types.
-Students will then use a SMAW welder to perform the basic positions of a lap, tee butt and butt with backing weld to produce steel fillet and groove style joints in the flat and horizontal planes.
+Students can also learn the modes of metal transfer and the different electrodes/rods available to carry out specific types of welds.
+Then, students will have the opportunity to use a SMAW welding machine to perform the basic positions of a lap, tee, and butt with backing weld to produce steel fillet and groove-style joints in the flat and horizontal planes.

 Engineering and Fabrication

-In this course the student will learn how to read blueprints and interpret the codes, standards, terms and definitions used in welding documentation.
-In addition, students will acquire the applied math, measurement and geometry skills needed for planning, preparation and fabrication of projects.
-Students will also be introduced to project planning, quality control and the use of design software to build projects.
+Within this course, students will get a lesson on how to read blueprints and interpret the codes, standards, terms and definitions used in welding documentation.
+Also covered will be the applied math, measurement and geometry skills needed for the planning, preparation and fabrication of projects.
+Students will also be introduced to project planning and quality control.

 Gas Metal Arc Welding II (GMAW)

-The GMAW-2 course builds upon the knowledge and skills a student has previously learned, and in addition to the flat and horizontal planes will perform vertical and overhead welds to produce lap, tee, butt and butt with backing joints on both steel and aluminum.
-Additionally, students will learn how to correctly maintain a GMAW welder, change out whips/guns, set up different shielding gas and replace the rollers.
+The GMAW-2 course builds upon the knowledge and skills taught in the introductory GMAW course.
+In addition to the flat and horizontal planes, students will perform vertical and overhead welds to produce lap, tee, and butt with backing joints on both steel and aluminum.
+Additionally, students can learn how to correctly maintain a GMAW welder, change out whips/guns, set up different shielding gases and replace the rollers.

 Shielded Metal Arc Welding II (SMAW)

-In this course, students will bring the skills they have learned from stick welding in previous courses to perform horizontal, vertical and overhead welding operations on flat steel plate using fillet and groove style joints.
-Additionally, students will learn how to correctly maintain and service a SMAW welder, replace the electrode/stick holder and perform carbon arc gouging on steel plate.
+Students can bring the skills they have learned from stick welding in previous courses to perform horizontal, vertical and overhead welding operations on flat steel plate using fillet and groove-style joints.
+Additionally, students can learn how to correctly maintain and service a SMAW welder, replace the electrode/stick holder and perform carbon arc gouging on steel plate.

 Flux-Cored Arc Welding (FCAW)

-During this course, students will discover the benefits of both gas and gasless flux-cored welding and where they are used.
-Students will learn how to set up, service and operate flux-cored welding equipment.
-Students will perform all joint types and carry out welds in the flat, horizontal, vertical and overhead planes.
+During this course, students can discover the benefits of both gas and gasless flux-cored welding and where they are used.
+Also covered is how to set up, service and operate flux-cored welding equipment.
+Students can also perform all joint types and carry out welds in the flat, horizontal, vertical and overhead planes.

 Gas Tungsten Arc Welding (GTAW)

-This course will introduce the student to gas tungsten arc welding, its characteristics and safety.
-Using the information they have learned in previous courses, students will develop the skills necessary to make gas tungsten arc welds on different metals, using both direct and alternating current methods.
+Students will be introduced to gas tungsten arc welding, its characteristics and safety.
+Using the information they have learned in previous courses, students are taught the skills necessary to make gas tungsten arc welds on different metals, using both direct and alternating current methods.

 Pipe Welding

-The pipe welding course will introduce students to the different methods of welding pipe and tube using multiple types of metal transfer.
-Students will learn the welding positions used, from horizontal rolling to stationary or vertical, along with how to use the correct tools and equipment for cutting and beveling of joints during assembly.
+This course will introduce students to the different methods of welding pipe and tube using multiple types of metal transfer.
+Students can learn the welding positions used, from horizontal rolling to stationary or vertical, along with how to use the correct tools and equipment for the cutting and beveling of joints during assembly.

 Welding Applications I (GMAW & FCAW)

-Welding Applications I is designed to allow a student to build specific projects using the skills they have learned throughout the program.
-Students will use their previously learned blueprinting and project planning skills along with both GMAW and FCAW metal transfer equipment to fabricate specific projects.
-During this course the student will be able to demonstrate their ability to perform multiple weld types in all positions.
+As one of the final courses in welding, Welding Applications I is designed to allow students to build specific projects using the skills they have learned from previous welding courses.
+Students can fabricate specific projects using their previously learned blueprinting and project planning skills, along with both GMAW and FCAW metal transfer equipment.
+During this course, students can demonstrate their ability to perform multiple weld types in all positions.

 Welding Applications II (SMAW & GTAW)

-Welding Applications II is designed to allow a student to build specific projects using the skills they have learned throughout the program.
-Students will use their previously learned blueprinting and project planning skills along with both SMAW and GTAW metal transfer equipment to fabricate specific projects.
-During this course the student will be able to demonstrate their ability to perform multiple weld types in all positions.
+One of the final courses in welding, Welding Applications II is designed to allow a student to build specific projects using the skills they have learned from previous welding courses.
+Students can fabricate specific projects using their previously learned blueprinting and project planning skills, along with both SMAW and GTAW metal transfer equipment.
+During this course, students can demonstrate their ability to perform multiple weld types in all positions.

 GET THERE.
 FASTER.
 SMARTER.

-If the 4-year plan isn't your plan, our Admissions team is here to help you prepare for a career.
+If four-year schooling isn't for you, our Admissions team is here to help you prepare for a career.
 Faster.
 Smarter.